Hawaii Real Estate

 Big Interest in Hawaii Real Estate

 In an interview on sfgate.com, Hawaii Realtor Julie Peters, an agent with Island Boutique Realty said she sold 5 properties unseen.
-She cites that California, Oregon and Washington is creating buyers for her.
+She cites that California, Oregon and Washington is where buyers are coming from.

 From January to June 2020, California residents bought $587.6 million worth of Hawaii property, making up 41% of total sales during that period coming from the U.S., according to Title Guaranty, which owns and maintains the largest real estate database in Hawaii. – report on sfgate.com